 Heretic

 I’m normally not impressed when filmmakers play with ambiguity.
-I often think it’s a pretentious crutch allowing filmmakers to hobble along because they don’t know what story they’re telling.
+I often think it’s a pretentious crutch allowing creators to hobble along because they don’t know what story they’re telling.
 Here, though, I think it’s justified.
 This story is about faith and religion and what could be MORE ambiguous.
 Conversations between the co-leads, naïve missionaries, tackle Mormon inconsistencies right away.
 The young women are awash with doubt, unlike their over-confident kidnapper, who relishes winning arguments to the point where he reveals himself (spoiler alert) to be a psycho.
 Acting is first-rate.
 Hugh Grant crushes the talkative, befuddled scoundrel.
 Suspension of disbelief is required.
 Abduction logistics are sketchy and filmmakers finesse the timing and the location for maximum suspense.
 I wish the end was a little clearer, but otherwise, it’s a small and neat horror yarn with things to say about the testaments.

 Subscribe to: